 - ...aids in digestion.The soft skin on fresh figs provides important fiber that helps with digestion.
 Always remember to rinse well before eating!

 What You Should Know About Figs

-Since fig trees bear fruit up to three times a year, much of the abundant harvest is used to produce dried figs. The drying process might not make figs prettier, but produces a deliciously sweet product.
-During the drying process, the figs take on a flat shape and a brown colour, and the fruit juice and fructose they contain crystallise, making them a particularly durable snack.
+Since fig trees bear fruit up to three times a year, much of the abundant harvest is used to produce dried figs. The drying process might not make figs prettier but produces a deliciously sweet product.
+During the drying process, the figs take on a flat shape and a brown color, and the fruit juice and fructose they contain crystallize, making them a particularly durable snack.

-From July to November, fresh figs are mainly sourced from Mediterranean countries, California, Australia or Brazil.
+From July to November, fresh figs are mainly sourced from Mediterranean countries, California, Australia, and Brazil.